Clearlake Truck Accident Lawyers

 The size and weight of large commercial vehicles, from delivery trucks and Amazon trucks to tractor-trailers, make them more likely to cause fatalities and serious injuries than cars.
 These types of injuries include:

 The above are only a few examples of common truck accident injuries.
 Discuss the injuries you have sustained with our Clearlake truck accident attorneys, whether minor or serious.
-We will make sure they are properly accounted for in your claim.
+We will take them into account when assessing your claim.

 Truck Drivers